What to wear in frigid cold weather

 Even when it seems to be warm outside, the ground is still cold and insulation is important towards the ground to decrease the loss of body heat.

 Any insulation only slows down the process.
 In other words, it is impossible to not feel uncomfortable once the temperatures are below a certain point.

 I felt cold the entire evening that day.
 Not to mention I got a really bad cold.
 I learned my lesson, and as soon as I felt better, I went to that “It” apparel store of my new friends and colleagues.
 I felt forced by the weather to buy a pair of Sorel style booties in a cool – read color I liked – for snow shoveling.
-Of course, 2 sizes larger than what I wear when wearing my beloved 3 inch high pumps. 🙂 Do I have to say that I hoped nobody would see me buying them?
+Of course, 2 sizes larger than what I wear when wearing my beloved 3 inch high pumps. 🙂 Yes, you can wear high heels in Alaska like in a city.
+Do I have to say that I hoped nobody would see me buying those snow shovel booties?

-It’s ok to wear the “monsters” only when it’s needed
+It’s ok to wear the shoe “closet monsters” only when it’s needed

 I wore these “monsters” only for snow shoveling the 200 yards long driveway.
-The only times I ever wore them in public when watching the Yukon Quest starts downtown in Fairbanks on the Chena river.
+The only times I ever wore them in public when watching the Yukon Quest starts downtown in Fairbanks on the Chena river and the restart of the Iditarod on the Chena in College.
 Do I have to say that I don’t watch the start when temperatures are below zero Fahrenheit (-18oC).
-They permit watching at these temperatures for about 2 hours before my feet start feeling uncomfortable.
-Then I immediately get a coffee and drive home.
+Anyhow, these “monsters” permit watching the dog teams at these temperatures for about 2 hours before my feet start feeling uncomfortable.
+Then I immediately leave to get a coffee and drive home.